QubesOS/qubes-doc/user/hardware/system-requirements.md

    store) before deciding on which computer to purchase.
    (See [hcl-report] for advice on hardware compatibility testing.)
    Remember to change the devices assigned to your NetVM and USBVM if you move between different machines.
- * Installing Qubes in a virtual machine is not recommended, as it uses its own bare-metal hypervisor (Xen).
  * [Advice on finding a VT-d capable notebook][vt-d-notebook].
  * You can check whether an Intel processor has VT-x and VT-d on [ark.intel.com](https://ark.intel.com/content/www/us/en/ark.html#@Processors)